hindu-comm/mail_stream_indology/2016/10/protocol_of_Google_B/153__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2016-October/044416.html)

-​Copyright is a sneaky creature.
+Copyright is a sneaky creature.
 It's likely that you own the copyright of your thesis, but not certain.
-If you received a financial grant ​during the time you wrote it, then it might be "work for hire" and the grant body might own the copyright.
+If you received a financial grant during the time you wrote it, then it might be "work for hire" and the grant body might own the copyright.
 Or the university might own the copyright.
 That's quite likely, in fact.
 Technically, universities own the copyright